What is Deburring

 Safety

-Burrs are often sharp and can easily cause cuts, scratches, or puncture wounds.
+Burrs are often sharp and can easily cut or scratch someone.

 Fit and Function

-A burr might prevent two pieces from sliding together smoothly or cause misalignment.
+A small burr might prevent pieces from sliding into place or cause things to line up incorrectly.

 Finish and Appearance

-A burr-free part looks better and more professional.
+A part without burrs looks much cleaner and more professional.

 Durability